NVIDIA/cccl/.devcontainer/README.md

 12. Verify that Dev Container was configured properly by running `./nvidia-smi` in your Dev Container terminal.
 For a proper configuration set up it is important for the steps in [Install prerequisites and VS Code extensions](#prereqs) to be followed in a precise order.

-From that point on, the guide aligns with our [existing Dev Containers native Linux guide](https://github.com/NVIDIA/cccl/blob/main/.devcontainer/README.md) with just one minor potential alteration.
+From that point on, the guide aligns with our [existing Dev Containers native Linux guide](https://github.com/NVIDIA/cccl/blob/main/.devcontainer/README.md) with just one minor potential alteration:

 13. If WSL was launched without the X-server enabled, when asked to "authenticate Git with your Github credentials", if you answer **Yes**, the browser might not open automatically, with the following error message.